Suffering – does it disprove God?

 The first post in this series can be found here.

 Sometimes the question “Why does God allow suffering?” is used not so much as a question, but an argument against the existence of God.
-And that’s fine; I think it’s a very reasonable argument to make.
-If suffering wasn’t a major question at some level, passages about it wouldn’t feature so much in the Bible!
+And that’s fine, it’s a very reasonable argument to make.
+If suffering wasn’t a major question, passages about it wouldn’t feature so much in the Bible!

-If there really is a God who is all-knowing and all-powerful and entirely good, then why does he allow suffering (like the terrible pain and death caused to millions of people by coronavirus)?
-If such a God sees people suffering terribly and could act, why doesn’t he stop COVID-19 right now?
+If there really is a God who is all-knowing and all-powerful and entirely good, then why does he allow suffering?
+If such a God sees people suffering terribly and could act, why doesn’t he?
+I think it shows that if there is a God then he’s evil.

 Since God hasn’t stopped the suffering, one of the following must be the case: